Below you’ll find answers to the questions we get asked the most about. However, if you cannot find what you’re looking for, please get in touch.

 How to cancel my subscription with SafeToNet

-Your payment subscription is managed by your mobile application platform – Google Play Store for Android devices and App Store/iTunes for Apple devices.
+Your payment subscription is managed by your mobile application platform – Google Play Store for Android devices and App Store for Apple iOS devices.
 More information on how to manage, activate and cancel your SafeToNet account on Google Play Store can be found here and on App Store here.

 How do I remove/delete SafeToNet from the parent & child device?